ACADEMIC

 Resources and Materials

-The main textbook used is the Exploring Science for Year “working scientifically” 7.
-This covers each of the topics above as separate units.
-Students also follow related practical work in class for each topic, enabling them to see the application of the scientific method and the role of reliable evidence in coming to a conclusion about observations.
+The main textbook used is the Exploring Science for Year 8 “working scientifically” .
+This book covers each of the topics as separate units.
+Students follow related practical work in class for each topic, enabling them to see the application of the scientific method and the role of reliable evidence in coming to a conclusion about observations.
 Other textbooks and revision guides are used in some topics but are not set texts for students to work from independently at home.

 Apps and websites habitually used